drhayes/drhayes.io/content/games/gemini-rising/_index.md

 ![Neato screenshot of game](/games/gemini-rising/screenshot-2018-09-12.png "Screenshot as of 2018-09-12")

 Gemini Rising is a Metroidvania with crafting elements and procedural generation that I'm working on.
-It should be out "soon".
+It is out now for pre-alpha testing!

 <!--more-->